travelnxt/appacitive-docs/index.md

 #### Disambiguating between value data types

 To disambiguate between mistaking datetime and geocode information as strings, these type of values must be sent in a specific format.
-The details of the formatting is provided below for each type of data type.
+The details of the formatting are provided below for each data type.

 | Data type | Description | Sample |
 |---------------|------------|------------|